emard/ulx3s/doc/MANUAL.md

 ESP-32 provides standalone JTAG SVF player over web HTTP and TCP interface for programming and flashing in convenient and OS independent way.
-Web interface requires no client software installed except web browser.
+Web interface requires no client software installed but web browser.
 It is much faster than FT231X but still not as fast as FT2232.
 It accepts SVF files but you need to limit SVF command size to max 8 kilobits "-maxdata 8", effectively it will split upload into many shorter SVF commands because ESP-32 doesn't have enough